When the sun goes down, it's time to turn up the lights.

 You want to be visible on your dark runs so drivers, cyclists and other pedestrians can see you.
 But, to be seen, you have to take visibility into your own hands.

-With exclusive reflective running clothes from Brooks, high-visibility running lights and more of our favorite low-light running gear, you can make sure you're visible to anyone who might cross your path.
+With reflective running clothes, high-visibility running lights and more of our favorite low-light running gear, you can make sure you're visible to anyone who might cross your path.